salama/object-machine/appendix/sof.md

 ### References

 An object file is a complete unit, but a tree representation of a graph.
 References avoid duplication and endless recursion.
-The syntax for dereferencing is simply:
+The syntax for de-referencing is simply:

 ```
     *25